techyabhishek1401/Ducat_MEARN_2pm/README.md

 # Ducat_MEARN_2pm
-This is for handling codebase for FEB2021_2pm batch
+This is for handling codebase for FEB2021_2pm batchd

-# test command
+# tests command